whatamidoinglmao/60a_final_project/readme.md

 `git --version`

-If it still doesn't work, closing command prompt and waiting a minute, then do it again.
-If you open/close command prompt a couple times and it still doesn't work, then you might've typed the wrong directory and Git was installed somewhere else, which we can help troubleshoot in our discord if you can't get past this step.
+If it still doesn't work, close command prompt and wait a bit, then do it again.
+If you open/close command prompt a couple times and it still doesn't work, then you might've typed the wrong directory and/or Git was installed somewhere else, which we can help troubleshoot in our discord if you can't get past this step.

 TortoiseGit should also show up if you search for it as an app, so again, if it still doesn't after adding to your Path, we can try to help troubleshoot.